 We specialize in helping you help your child.
-Our services identify your child’s strengths and weaknesses and pinpoint what’s interfering so you have a clear understanding on how to best help your child.
+Our services identify your child’s strengths and weaknesses and aim to pinpoint what’s interfering to give you a clear understanding and specific recommendations to best help your child.

 Dr. Jim Forgan is a licensed school psychologist in Jupiter, Florida which is in Palm Beach County, Florida.
 Dr. Forgan specializes in helping parents help children.
 He is a Diplomate of the American Board of School Neuropsychology and a Barton certified dyslexia testing specialist.